charliecalvert/CloudNotes/Assignments/React/ReactPropsShow.md

 # React Props Show

-Learn to create a component that can automatically generate the HTML elements displayed in its Render method.
+Learn to create a component that can automatically generate the HTML elements displayed in its **render** method.

-We have several major goals in this assignment.
-To learn how to:
+We have several major goals in this assignment:

 - Learn about Nested components
-- Pass state from the parent to the child componen
+- Pass **state** from the parent to the child component as **props**.
 - To build a set of HTML controls based on a specification

 ## Creating ShowUserInfo